 Vegetarian: May include many different subsets and interpretations.
 A 100% vegetarian, however, consumes no animal products or by-products.
 Individuals may wear leather or other animal-sourced fabrics and use cosmetics that contain animal by-products.

-Many of these definitions appeared here first: My Life in Stellas – The Green Buzzword Glossary
+Many of these definitions appeared first in My Life in Stellas – The Green Buzzword Glossary

 Don’t forget to sign up below for our monthly insights email.
 You’ll receive updates on Creative Group and other industry news.